kbvaughn2000/kielvaughn.github.io/_posts/2020-07-11-Break-Out-The-Cage-Walkthrough.md

 ![Break Out The Cage find](/assets/img/BreakOutTheCage12.png)

-We already know we don't have access to /home/cage, but let's try to navigate to /opt/.dads_scripts/ with **cd /opt/.dads_scripts** and view directory contents and permissions with **ls -al**
+We already know we don't have access to /home/cage, but let's try to navigate to /opt/.dads_scripts/ with **cd /opt/.dads_scripts** and view directory contents and permissions with **ls -al**.

 ![Break Out The Cage dads_scripts](/assets/img/BreakOutTheCage13.png)

 It appears we only have read to the python script, so we can't modify it directly.
-Let's view the contents of the script to see what it does with **cat spread_the_quotes.py**
+Let's view the contents of the script to see what it does with **cat spread_the_quotes.py**.

 ![Break Out The Cage spread_the_quotes.py](/assets/img/BreakOutTheCage14.png)